-The orders are real and the clients are, too.
+The content mill jobs are real and the clients are, too.
 You only get to see a number but there is a real person receiving your submission.
 They will use it for their websites.
 Most clients will give your text a rating.
 No one but you can see the clients’ comments.

 If you want to take some time off, do it.
 Nobody judging.
 If you miss a deadline the order will vanish from your dashboard and nothing more.
 No one will complain.